emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Customer Segmentation for An Online Retailer.md

 |:--:|
 | *Figure 1: Assortment planning process* |

-Segmentation is followed by product design (product offering).
+We lassify customers into groups (segments) based on observed or inferred characteristics, behaviors, and preferences in the segmentation step.
+Segmentation is then followed by product design (product offering).
 The objective of the product design is to construct bundles of product/service features to target each customer segment.
 Correlating customers’ willingness to pay with their preferences and purchase behavior is the key to good product design.

-### Problem
+## Problem

-Segmentation is the process of classifying customers into groups (segments) based on observed or inferred characteristics, behaviors, and preferences.

 The objective of segmentation is to understand